Kathy's Knits has brought yarn back to Broughton Street, Edinburgh!

-There will be a selection of goodies and discounts available, plus a pop-up market and after party at The Safari Lounge.
+There will be a selection of goodies and discounts available, plus a pop-up market and after party at Ocean Terminal.
 To participate and qualify, a “passport” is issued and can be stamped at each of the stores.
 Kathy’s Knits will also open on Sunday 12 June for those of you who wish to do more shopping!

 This will take place on 18-19 March at the Corn Exchange in Edinburgh and is well worth a visit.